• Home

 “That’s because it’s not yours yet,” he said.
 “But it will be.
 When the time comes, you will know exactly what to do.”

 Then he picked up the keris and placed it in her hands.
-They both held the keris.
+They both held the blade.
 It rested between them cold, silent, ancient.
-The keris pulsed between their hands.
+The keris pulsed between their palms.
 Was it him?
 Was it her?
 Or was it the blade itself awakening?
 For a flicker of time, it no longer felt like metal.
 It felt alive.

-A slow vibration moved through their palms, rising like breath through bone.
+A slow vibration moved through their hands, rising like breath through bone.
 The room seemed to draw closer, its edges softening, as if time itself had stepped back to watch.

-Just like the forefinger before, his gaze too was like a sword piercing straight through her.
+She dared not speak.
+He didn’t blink, his eyes fixed on her, steady and unflinching.
+Just like the forefinger before, his gaze too was like a sword, piercing straight through her.

 She felt exposed.
 Split open.
 Seen.
 And yet she didn’t blink either.
 She met his stare, held it, as the keris continued to thrum between them like something that had just remembered its name.

 “Hold this keris… and feel it.
 What’s it made of?”